FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    A single branch with the default name of master

 Each circle represents a commit to a branch.
-The name of the branch always points to the most recent commit, also known as the *head* of the branch.
-Each new commit also has a pointer to the previous *head* commit, represented by an arrow in the image.
+The name of the branch always points to the most recent commit, also known as the HEAD.
+While there may be many branches, there is only one HEAD and it always, unless it is in a `detached state <https://www.git-scm.com/docs/git-checkout#_detached_head>`_, points to the latest commit of the currently checked out branch.
+All other commits point to their immediate parent.

 A commit is a snapshot of the entire workspace at a point in time.
 Git does not store diffs.
 If you make a change to a file, and create a new commit with the changed file, it stores the entire changed file in the commit.
 To avoid unnecessary